iro-nique/GZCTF-Cloner/README.md

 python3 gzctf_cloner.py --url 'https://ctf.example.com' --token '<GZCTF_Token>'
 ````

-The script will display games and prompt you for the game and which challenges to clone.
+The script will display games and prompt you for the game and challenges to clone.

 ### Cloning Specific Challenges Across All Games